Updated on July 30th, 2020

 - Travelling with someone does not always mean you will get seats next to each other (even if they are booked together).
 There is usually a big kerfuffle at the start of the journey as everyone realises this & tries their luck.
 Wait for things to settle & then work out how important it is for you.
 Nowadays, more than before it does seem organised that you have a booked seat & are expected to sit in it unless it’s not busy.
 A great trick my sister used once when we got on to find someone occupying our window seat (who refused to move) was to claim to be ill & grab the sick bag.
 Miraculously we soon got our allocated seat when it was vacated!

 - Seasickness.
 Bear in mind that some of the crossings can get quite rough, especially on the smaller boats.
-If you do suffer from sea sickness please take tablets or whatever works for you.
+If you do suffer from seasickness please take tablets or whatever works for you.
 I was once on a very rough crossing (Naxos to Milos) & it seemed that everyone apart from us was suffering.
-Even if you are lucky enough not to get sick yourself, the smell around the toilets made it a challenge to stay that way!
+If you are lucky enough not to get sick yourself, the smell makes it a challenge to stay that way!

 - If you book the tickets online, you will often be required to pick them up from a local travel agent.
 This can be done at any time but if you’re like me, usually just before you travel.
 Make sure you leave plenty of time for this as you will need to go to a specific agent which isn’t always obvious & sometimes pay €1 (per ticket) for printing.

-- When you book make sure to leave your mobile phone number, that way the ferry company contacts you if there is a delay which saves you having to wait longer than needed at the port.
+- When you book make sure to leave your mobile phone number.
+That way the ferry company contacts you if there is a delay.
+This saves you having to wait longer than needed at the port.

 - All the ports have “holding areas” which can offer shade & seating if you’re early.
-Be warned it can get chaotic when there is more than one ferry, as we discovered in Paros when for some inexplicable reason, they forgot to unlock the gate for the pedestrians patiently queuing to board.
+Be warned it can get chaotic when there is more than one ferry.
+In Paros, once they forgot to unlock the gate for the pedestrians patiently queuing to board.

 We were panicking & felt trapped as we watched our boat leave without any of us.
 Fortunately, we were only going 40 minutes to the next island (Naxos) & were able to board the next ferry, 30 minutes later.
 Others were not so lucky & a lady heading to Amorgos was told to “go & see a travel agent”!
 She was understandably livid.
 So, my advice would be stay near the back and when you see the boat, head to it & make sure you’re not stuck or trapped by sheer number of passengers & bags.